-Here we take a look at the different causes of shaving rash and the ways you can prevent shaving rash with the right routine and skin care products.
+Here we take a look at the different causes of shaving rash and how to avoid shaving rash with the right routine and skin care products.

 What causes shaving rash?

 Shaving rash, also known as razor burn, can appear up to 4 days after a bad shave.
 It is a very common condition in men but it can be avoided.

 If the rash appears immediately, it is probably down to your shaving gel/cream or the way you apply it.

 If you experience itching, redness and irritation then an ingredient in your shaving cream is the likely culprit.
 Shaving products and aftershaves containing sodium lauryl sulphate, alcohol (ethyl alcohol/ethanol), propylene glycol and artificial fragrances and colours can dry the skin and cause irritation.
 You should be able to avoid shaving rash by excluding these ingredients from your shaving routine.